Nanolx/NanoDroid/doc/Installation.md

 and `INSTALLDATE` is the date of installation in `%Y%m%D_%H.%M.%S` format (eg: `20180709_20.34.14`).

-In case of installation errors, issues or questions provide these files in your report for easier debugging.
+In case of installation errors, issues or questions, provide these files in your report for easier debugging.